michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/5-helpful-resources/frequently-asked-questions.md

 ### What’s included in the registration fee?

 * Lodging during the camp.&nbsp;
-* All meals, except for dinner on Wednesday for a Workcamp.&nbsp;
+* All meals, except for dinner on Wednesday.
 * Site selection and organization.&nbsp;
 * Supplies and project materials for each work site.&nbsp;
 * Bible-based thematic, fun, faith-building programs.&nbsp;